 The Willak Umu of Inca times was the Spiritual Advisor of the Sapa Inca and the supreme high priest, the oracle, and the wisdom keeper of the Tawantinsuyo.
 During the 500 years since the Inca empire was dissolved, the energy transmission of Andean priests and Amawtas [master teachers] continued generation after generation, but in a discreet form.
 Therefore, there have been Incan Willak Umu high priests for five centuries, but only one at a time.
 The wisdom of the Sacred Andean Tradition is contained in the Chakana, which embodies all the knowledge, principles, codes, and energy potentials.

 Kamaq Wageaq explains that there are multiple ancient cultural expressions from the Americas, all valid and profoundly sacred.
-However, the Sacred Andean Tradition is the unique energy expression of the Inca lineage of the Tawantinsuyo active and alive in the 21st century.
+However, the Sacred Andean Tradition is the unique expression of energy of the Inca lineage of the Tawantinsuyo, which is active and alive in the 21st century.